ab12gu/uprite-theranova/README.md

 - Analysis of UR data to provide gait parameters
 - Comparison of data with a reference system
 - Display results
+- Adjust analysis algorithm if results are not satisfactory

 ## Authors